m-mustafa512/mmustafa512/README.md

 - 👋 Hi, I’m @m-mustafa512
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning different programming languages
-- 💞️ I’m looking to collaborate on learning from experts and sharing my work with you to review it use it.
+- 💞️ I’m looking to collaborate on learning from experts and sharing my work with you to review and learn from it.
 - 📫 How to reach me: Mail me at mustafa554mmf@gmail.com

 <!---